Lisa A. Kessler, Interim Dean

 California Agricultural Leadership Program

-Cal Poly Pomona, through the Don B. Huntley College of Agriculture, is one of four universities in the state which participate in the California Agricultural Leadership Program.
+Cal Poly Pomona, through the College of Agriculture, is one of four universities in the state which participate in the California Agricultural Leadership Program.
 Under the auspices of the Agricultural Education Foundation, the Program consists of a series of seminars and travel experiences designed to broaden the perspectives of selected mid-career agricultural professionals who have demonstrated leadership potential.
 Participants complete the program with a greater capacity to accept leadership responsibility in any part of society.
-For more information, contact the Dean of the Don B. Huntley College of Agriculture.
+For more information, contact the Dean of the College of Agriculture.

 Special Programs for Agriculture Students

-The Don B. Huntley College of Agriculture has developed an ongoing outreach program for prospective students from both high schools and community colleges.
-Students, faculty and staff regularly visit southern California schools to talk to students, parents and teachers about attending college, studying a wide range of programs offered by the College and attending Cal Poly Pomona.
+The College of Agriculture has developed an ongoing outreach program for prospective students from both high schools and community colleges.
+Students and staff regularly visit southern California schools to talk to students, parents and teachers about attending college, studying programs offered by the college and attending Cal Poly Pomona.
 Our Ag Recruitment Office also provides campus tours and pre-admission counseling, as well as serving as a contact point for new and prospective students.
 For assistance, please call Ag Recruitment at (909) 869-2869.

-The Don B. Huntley College of Agriculture commenced a cooperative education program with industry, business and government during the fall quarter, 1978.
+The College of Agriculture commenced a cooperative education program with industry, business and government in 1978.
 This program is designed to provide alternating periods of full-time study and full-time work.
-It is expected that each student in the co-op education program will spend a total of four quarters over a three-year period gaining work experience.
-For these four quarters of experience the student will receive 16 units of academic credit.
+It is expected that each student in the co-op education program will spend up to three semesters over a three-year period gaining work experience.
+For this experience the student will receive 12 units of academic credit.